geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

 ##### - The react native app is very simple and easy to modify.
 It is only about 80 lines of code and serves more as a proof of concept, whereas I use the reactjs web client on a daily basis.

-##### - The relays I used for this project are closed circuit by default.
-If you need or want to use relays that work in the opposite fashion, take a deep breath and rub your eyes.
-You can look in the Spring Boot Server and find the `TemperatureController.java` file in the src folder.
-Invert the values of the pin states on lines 19, 23, 121, 123, 132, and 134.
-To be extra clear, on the aforementioned lines, everywhere it says `PinState.LOW`, or `PinState.HIGH`, exchange one for the other.
-Rebuild the jar file with `mvn clean install` in the project directory.
-Then send the generated jar file to the pi directory `/home/pi/RPI-Retrofit-Smart-Thermostat/ccta-1.0.0.jar`, finally restart the pi.
-If this seems like a lot, send me a message and I'll do my best to help.
-If anyone asks me, I'll probably just build another jar file to make it easier.
-HMU, or I won't know I need to get on this, although I will eventually get to it.

 ##### [Swagger API reference](https://app.swaggerhub.com/apis/geektechniquestudios/RpiThermostatCCTA/1.0.0#/Temperature/post_update_temperature)

 ##### *Todo/Wishlist*